Tutorial: Connect an App Service app to SQL Database on behalf of the signed-in user

 Screenshot showing how to publish from the Solution Explorer in Visual Studio.

-When the new webpage shows your to-do list, your app is connecting to the database on behalf of the signed-in Microsoft Entra user.
+When the new app page shows your app, the app is connecting to the Azure SQL database on behalf of the signed-in Microsoft Entra user.
+You should be able to use and edit your app as usual.

 7. Clean up resources

 In the preceding steps, you created Azure resources in a resource group.
-If you don't expect to need these resources in the future, delete the resource group by running the following command:
+When you no longer need these resources, delete the resource group by running the following command:

 az group delete --name <group-name>

-This command may take a minute to run.
+This command might take some time to run.

 Frequently asked questions